Shakakai/100x/collections/_posts/2024-01-10-first-prototype-react-component-creator.md

 ## GenAI Approach

-I'll be using GPT-4 for this prototype.
+I'll be using OpenAI's `gpt-4-vision-preview` model for this prototype.
-That won't be the case for every prototype (I want to try a few things out on Llama and Mistral) but I'm going to use it for this one.
+I won't be using OpenAI for every prototype, in the future I expect to use Llama and Mistral as well.
-There are three separate LLM requests that I'll be making for this prototype.
+There are two separate GPT-4 requests that I'll be making for this prototype.

-### LLM Request 1: Initial Creation
+### Request 1: Initial Creation

 This is the request triggered by submitting the form on the landing page.
 Please note the outputs are provided to GPT-4 as an OpenAPI spec for function_call'ing purposes.
-As a result, you won't see the outputs listed explicitly in the template.
+As a result, you won't see the outputs requested explicitly in the template.

 #### Inputs